-Another general rule that I apply is to keep some softness in your knees when you’re adjusting and assisting.
+Another general rule of good body mechanics that I apply in yoga adjustments is to keep some softness in your knees when you’re adjusting and assisting.
 This allows you to move and adapt more quickly to changes in the student.
 Keeping your legs straight, especially if you’re bending over, can put stress and strain in your lower back.
 It also leaves you prone to being knocked off balance more easily.
 If you can be knocked off balance easily, then it’s possible that the student can be as well.

 Dropping your center of gravity by bending your knees also allows you to create a stronger and more stable foundation for your student.
 There are many postures, especially standing postures, where bending your knees while adjusting students will help ground them and keep them stable.
 Creating a sense of grounding is important for students to feel safe while being adjusted.